 Understanding how money is created, by both banks and Governments, and then distributed into the economy are key areas to have an understanding of if you wish to become successful at trading in the foreign exchange markets.
-Traders are (for the most part) obsessed with money (or at least they should be!) and it’s useful to know how banks create it.
+Traders are (for the most part) obsessed with money (or at least they should be!) and it’s useful to know how banks create it, alongside any correlations that might be present.
 Fractional reserve banking is the form of banking which most countries throughout the world use today, and it is one which has been in place since at least the 13th century, and quite possibly much earlier than that.

 Whilst is sounds a complicated term, the premise for this system is actually fairly simple.
 It centers on the fact that banks are only required to hold a fraction of their deposit liabilities, which is usually 10% (the Federal Reserve, or Central Banks set this requirement).
 It allows these institutions to artificially pump large sums of money into the economy through loans to the sheeple, then sit back and collect the monthly interest payments (makes you sick, doesn't it?!).
 To put this in layman terms, if you deposit $100 into the bank, that bank need only hold $10 of your capital in their reserves.
 The remaining $90 they are free to loan out to another individual; so we have a situation where an extra $90 has been put into circulation seemingly out of thin air.
 It is ‘in’ circulation because of the $90 loaned out, alongside the fact that you still have full access to the $100 which you deposited, as you can go to the bank at any time to withdraw this sum.